tethysplatform/tethys/docs/recipes/databases/create_database_models.rst

             session.close()

-Now that you've learned how to create your own database models, it may be useful to look at how to work with database models in other ways: :ref:`Working with Database Models <working_with_database_models>`
+Now that you've learned how to create your own database models, it may be useful to look at how to work with database models in other ways: :ref:`Working with Database Models <working_with_database_models_recipe>`